cohortfsllc/cohortfs-ceph/doc/man/8/rbd.rst

   if possible.
 For import from stdin, the sparsification unit is the data block size of the destination image (1 << order).

-:command:`export-diff` [*image-name*] [*dest-path*] [--from-snap *snapname*] Exports an incremental diff for an image to dest path (use - for stdout).
-If an initial snapshot is specified, only changes since that snapshot are included; otherwise, any regions of the image that contain data are included.
-The end snapshot is specified using the standard --snap option or @snap syntax (see below).
-The image diff format includes metadata about image size changes, and the start and end snapshots.
-It efficiently represents discarded or 'zero' regions of the image.

-:command:`import-diff` [*src-path*] [*image-name*]
-  Imports an incremental diff of an image and applies it to the current image.
-If the diff was generated relative to a start snapshot, we verify that snapshot already exists before continuing.
-If there was an end snapshot we verify it does not already exist before applying the changes, and create the snapshot when we are done.

-:command:`diff` [*image-name*] [--from-snap *snapname*] Dump a list of byte extents in the image that have changed since the specified start snapshot, or since the image was created.
-Each output line includes the starting offset (in bytes), the length of the region (in bytes), and either 'zero' or 'data' to indicate whether the region is known to be zeros or may contain other data.

 :command:`cp` [*src-image*] [*dest-image*]
   Copies the content of a src-image into the newly created dest-image. dest-image will have the same size, order, and image format as src-image.

 :command:`mv` [*src-image*] [*dest-image*]
   Renames an image.
 Note: rename across pools is not supported.

-:command:`snap` ls [*image-name*]
-  Dumps the list of snapshots inside a specific image.

-:command:`snap` create [*image-name*]
-  Creates a new snapshot.
-Requires the snapshot name parameter specified.

-:command:`snap` rollback [*image-name*]
-  Rollback image content to snapshot.
-This will iterate through the entire blocks array and update the data head content to the snapshotted version.

-:command:`snap` rm [*image-name*]
-  Removes the specified snapshot.

-:command:`snap` purge [*image-name*]
-  Removes all snapshots from an image.

-:command:`snap` protect [*image-name*]
-  Protect a snapshot from deletion, so that clones can be made of it (see `rbd clone`).
-Snapshots must be protected before clones are made;
-  protection implies that there exist dependent cloned children that refer to this snapshot.  `rbd clone` will fail on a nonprotected snapshot.

-  This requires image format 2.

-:command:`snap` unprotect [*image-name*]
-  Unprotect a snapshot from deletion (undo `snap protect`).
-If cloned children remain, `snap unprotect` fails.
-(Note that clones may exist in different pools than the parent snapshot.)

-  This requires image format 2.

 :command:`map` [*image-name*] [-o | --options *map-options* ] [--read-only]
   Maps the specified image to a block device via the rbd kernel module.